smaurice101/readthedocs/docs/source/tmlbuilds.rst

    It will be important to carefully study these fields for the visualization or for other downstream analysis.

+Here is the table explaining the fields in the prediction JSON.

 .. list-table::

    * - **JSON Field**